MidnightBSD/raphael/README.md

 Testing an installed release may reveal crashers or memory corruption which require investigating from a local build and obtaining a stacktrace (backtrace, crash log).

-    gdb _build/midori
+    gdb _build/raphael
     run
     …
     bt

 If the problem is a warning, not a crash GLib has a handy feature

-    env G_MESSAGES_DEBUG=all gdb _build/midori
+    env G_MESSAGES_DEBUG=all gdb _build/raphael

-On Windows you can open the folder where Midori is installed and double-click gdb.exe which opens a command window:
+On Windows you can open the folder where Raphael is installed and double-click gdb.exe which opens a command window:

     file raphael.exe
     run